scottfones/tileworld_2/README.md

 ### Version 0.1

-Coins were filtered by agent distances.
-If a coin was closer to our competitive agent, Player B, it became a potential target.
+Coins are filtered by agent distances.
+If a coin is closer to our competitive agent, Player B, it becomes a potential target.

 This design worked during the initial separation phase but failed in the others.
-The pursuit of coins was too undirected to successfully maintain equilibrium.
+The pursuit of coins is too undirected to maintain equilibrium.

 ### Version 0.2

 [Video](https://youtu.be/ngetk3HWgeQ)

-Vertical and horizontal partitions were constructed independently based on the opposing agent's location.
-The initial separation phase resulted in overlapping agents, but this might be due to their equivalent pathfinding algorithms.
+Vertical and horizontal partitions are constructed independently based on the opposing agent's location.
+The initial separation phase results in overlapping agents, but this might be due to their equivalent pathfinding algorithms.
 When the agent finds itself in a recently invalidated partition, it transitions smoothly by continuing to collect coins.

-This approach appeared to avoid the other agent well but left valid coins in only a quarter of the map.
-I believe this was caused by how I constructed the partitions.
+This approach appears to avoid the other agent but restricts valid coins to a quarter of the map.
+I believe this is caused by how I constructed the partitions.

 ### Version 0.3